Seb on Software Engineering Management

 Among your highest priorities should be ensuring that your team is a high-trust environment.

 To increase the "trust level" on your team, create opportunities for positive-sum shared experiences.
+Generally speaking, when team achieves its objectives, trust improves.

 Nicky Case's trust game